How To Manage Agency Cash Flow

 2. Analyze Your Cash Flow Needs

-Increasing your cash flow requires an initial analysis of your agency’s needs.
+Increasing your cash flow statement requires an initial analysis of your agency’s needs.
 It’s important to understand the revenue your business has generated and how much is being used in a given period.

-Compile a list of your cash sources (money coming in) and cash expenses (money going out).
+To do a cash flow analysis, compile a list of your cash sources (money coming in) and cash expenses (money going out).
 Does your agency have needs that are non-negotiable?

 For example, maybe you have a videographer that requires updated equipment to do their job (hopefully a one-time expense).
 Or maybe you’ve implemented software (a recurring expense) that’s required to fulfill client contracts.